 - 1 tablespoon salted butter, at room temperature (14g)

-- Put the butter, mustard, chutney, onions, gherkins, and watercress in separate bowls.
+- Measure: Put the butter, mustard, chutney, onions, gherkins, and watercress in separate bowls.

-- Wash and dry the radishes and celery, then cut the radishes into thick slices.
-Cut the celery into 2 inch pieces.
+- Veggies: Rinse and dry the radishes and celery, then cut the radishes into thick slices.
+Cut the celery into 2-inch pieces.

-- Cut and core the apple, then brush each slice with lemon juice to prevent browning.
+- Apple: Slice the apple, then brush each slice with lemon juice to prevent browning.

-- If desired, cut the ham slices into pieces that are 1 1/2 inches in length.
+- Meat: Cut the ham into slices that are 1 1/2 inches in length.

-- Store all the ingredients, except the butter and the bread, in the fridge until needed.
+- Refrigerate: Keep all the ingredients, except the butter and the bread, in the fridge until needed.

-- Half hour before serving, take out the cheese so it can warm up to room temperature.
+- Warm the Cheese: Half hour before serving, take it out of the fridge so it can warm up to room temperature.

-- When ready to serve, artfully arrange the ingredients on a large wooden cutting board.
-Serve immediately.
+- Serving: Arrange all the ingredients on a large wooden cutting board or charcuterie board and serve immediately.